zowe/docs-site/docs/user-guide/mvd-using.md

 2. Locate the application you want to open in new tab.
 3. Right-click the application icon and select **Open In New Browser Tab**.

-  - While opening a application in new tab you can also do the following:
+  - While opening an application in new tab you can also do the following:

      -  You can use url to send data to the application, for example you would specify `https://<gwshostname>:<gwsport>//ZLUX/plugins/org.zowe.zlux.bootstrap/web/?pluginId=org.zowe.editor:data:{"type":"openFile","name":"<path of file>"}`